-The Whitehouse Gallery opens 2018 with a rather special photography exhibition.
-Having secured some established names in the industry, this exhibit will feature documentary and landscape work on the subject of Scotland.
-We will see a land of mythology and romanticism, contradiction, complication and kitchen sink realism.
+The Whitehouse Gallery opens 2018 with a rather special exhibition featuring some well established photographic artists from the region and beyond.
+The exhibition will feature documentary and landscape work on the subject of Scotland.

 The exhibition preview opening is on Saturday 10 February, doors will open at 11am and all are welcome to attend for drinks and nibbles.